xmonader/info_foundation/docs/collaboration/planning_web.md

 - 1.0 is planned for June 8 2018

-main goal is to have a good enough web presence we can give to all our ambassadors to promote the different topisc of the foundation.
+main goal is to have a good enough web presence we can give to all our ambassadors to promote the different topics of the foundation.

 the web presence is combination of